 Development proposals should maintain and where appropriate enhance positive elements of the landscape character of East Boldon, as defined in the East Boldon Design Code, South Tyneside Landscape Character Study or other relevant documents.

-- Creates new landscape features, including trees, shrubs and water features; and
+e.
+Creates new landscape features, including trees, hedgerows, shrubs and water features; and

-- Includes tree lined verges along new roads.
+f.
+Includes tree lined verges along new roads, where appropriate and safe.

 Landscaping traditions are often fundamental to the character of an area, especially boundary treatments.
 Tree planting within the neighbourhood plan area over many years has provided mature areas of greening within the heart of the village.
+Mature hedgerows are a feature of field boundaries at the edge of the village.
 Existing grass verges together with hedges and shrubs provide habitat for wildlife and help soften car parking and mitigate the effects of traffic.
 Grass verges with tree planting are attractive features in many parts of the village and provide an effective means of establishing green links between otherwise separate areas of landscape.

 Informed by the design objectives identified in section 5, which are amplified in the East Boldon Design Code and the South Tyneside Landscape Character Study, policy EB6 seeks to ensure that new development will maintain and where appropriate enhance important elements of the landscape of the plan area.
 The approach will support the delivery of plan objective 3.